 Measurement of the total net pension liability requires the use of assumptions about numerous future events that affect the benefit payments that will be made to employees in retirement.
 Amounts determined during the valuation process are subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.
 South Carolina state statute requires that an actuarial experience study be completed at least once in each five-year period.
 The last experience study was performed on data through June 30, 2019.
 The following provides a brief description of the significant actuarial assumptions applied to all periods included in the measurements.

 Cost method Entry age normal

-Investment rate of return1 7%
+Investment rate of return 7%

-Salary increases 3.0% to 11.0% (varies by service)1
+Salary increases 3.0% to $11.0%$ (varies by service)

 Inflation 2.25%

+Benefit adjustments Lesser of 1.0% or \$500 annually

+Includes inflation at 2.25%